JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

  </tr>
 </table>

 Before proceeding to collecting data, morphology fields will also have to be configured.
 This information will allow you to use the in-application counter to assist in collecting count data about bull semen samples.
-By default, the first field is labelled as "Normal" and the users cannot reconfigure this field.
+By default, the first field is labelled as _Normal_ and the users cannot reconfigure this field.

 <table>
  <tr>